 val certificatePinner = CertificatePinner.Builder() .add( "www.example.com", "sha256/ZC3lTYTDBJQVf1P2V7+fibTqbIsWNR/X7CWNVW+CEEA=" ).build() val okHttpClient = OkHttpClient.Builder() .certificatePinner(certificatePinner) .build()

 You can add multiple fingerprints for different domains.
 Multiple fingerprints will also make your app more flexible.
 You can add all fingerprints from the certification path.
 You can also add additional certificates if the old ones are going to expire soon.
 Fingerprints can be retrieved directly from the certificate.
 You can also import the certificate file to the resources folder, like in TrustManager case.
 This time you need to manually write a class that will extract the fingerprint from the file.
 You can also use Peer certificate extractor to do that for you.

 Something fresh - Network Security ConfigurationThe Android platform provides a new, easy tool to handle network configuration - Network Security Configuration (NSC).
 It has been available since Android 7.0.
-With NSC, you can declare communication methods, including Certificate Pinning, using XML files.
+With NSC, you can declare secure communication methods, including Android Certificate Pinning, using XML files.
 To enable the configuration, you need to bind a configuration file with the Manifest.
-To bind it, use the networkSecurityConfig attribute in the Application tag.
+To bind it, use the networkSecurityConfig attribute in the application tag.
 Here is a short snippet showing how to handle it:

 Create a network security config file under

 - Add the android:networkSecurityConfig attribute to the application tag.